Forgiveness in UI design

 I liked the intent of your article, but it was completely drowned out by the fact that it is impossible to read (white on black).

-Malte: I am aware of the fact that it's harder to read white text on dark background (of of the reasons for upcoming redesign), but it is indeed possible Smile
+Malte: I am aware of the fact that it’s harder to read white text on dark background (of of the reasons for upcoming redesign), but it is indeed possible :)

-Wow, i thought i somehow already red this article and commented until it hit me that my last name isnt "Christensen" Tong
+Wow, i thought i somehow already red this article and commented until it hit me that my last name isnt "Christensen" :P

 As always Janko, really nice article.

-Nice to finally add a name to all those things i stumble upon when browsing Smile
+Nice to finally add a name to all those things i stumble upon when browsing :)

 Agree with you...I seldom see site that allows you to undo what you've done.
 It happens a lot when you submit comments and would like to take back what you've said..it will be permanent not unless you contact the webmaster and have him/her delete your comment.